claramoura/check-password-strength/README.md

 # check-password-strength
-Checks whether a given password is valid given a list of rules.
+Checks whether a password is valid given a list of rules.

 Options: